-23.1 The service provider shall supply the goods/services at fixed prices.
-The remuneration shall be either one-off or recurring.

-23.2 The contractually agreed remuneration covers all work which is necessary for proper performance of the contract.
-In particular, the remuneration covers the granting of all agreed rights of use, any agreed maintenance and support services, all documentation and insurance costs, as well as fees and public levies (e.g. value added tax, customs duties).
-The individual cost elements must be listed separately in the offer.
-When agreeing the remuneration, a distinction may be made between development, test, integration and production systems.
+- 23.1 The service provider shall supply the goods/services at fixed prices.
+The remuneration shall be either one-off or recurring. - 23.2 The contractually agreed remuneration covers all work which is necessary for proper performance of the contract.
+In particular, it includes all contractually agreed ancillary deliverables, material, packaging, transport and insurance costs, the transfer or use of rights, documentation, secretarial and infrastructure costs (overheads), social benefits, expenses, fees and public levies.
+Any value added tax or import tax due shall be payable together with the remuneration, but must always be indicated separately in the offer, contract and invoice.

-23.3 The remuneration shall be due upon handover or installation of the standard software, subject to any contractually agreed payment plan.
+- 23.3 The remuneration shall be due upon handover or installation of the standard software, subject to any contractually agreed payment plan.
 The service provider shall assert the remuneration due by submitting an invoice.
-The due date of the remuneration and the billing frequency for maintenance shall be based on the contract.
-Value added tax shall be indicated separately.

-23.4 The service procurer shall make outstanding payments within 30 days of receipt of the invoice.

-23.5 For central Federal Administration11 procurements, the service provider is obliged to submit an electronic invoice12 to the service procurer if the contract value exceeds CHF 5,000 (excl.
+The due date of the remuneration and the billing frequency for maintenance shall be based on the contract. - 23.4 The service procurer shall make outstanding payments within 30 days of receipt of the invoice. - 23.5 For central Federal Administration procurements, the service provider is obliged to submit an electronic invoice to the service procurer if the contract value exceeds CHF 5,000 (excl.
 VAT).
-The service procurer determines the delivery options.

-23.6 Subject to contractual arrangements to the contrary, the service provider may, with a three-month notice period, demand a justified adjustment of the recurring remuneration as of the beginning of the next calendar year, but at most in line with the trend of Switzerland's Consumer Price Index.
+The service procurer determines the delivery options. - 23.6 Subject to contractual arrangements to the contrary, the service provider may, with a threemonth notice period, demand a justified adjustment of the recurring remuneration as of the beginning of the next calendar year, but at most in line with the trend of Switzerland's Consumer Price Index (CPI).